ansible/community-docs/ansible_community_steering_committee.rst

 ************************************

-The Steering Committee’s role is to provide continuity, guidance, and suggestions to the Ansible, and to ensure delivery of the Ansible Community package.
+The Steering Committee’s role is to provide continuity, guidance, and suggestions to the Ansible community, and to ensure delivery of the Ansible Community package.
 The Steering Committee should reflect the scope and breadth of the Ansible Community.